MicrosoftDocs/semantic-kernel-docs/semantic-kernel/index.md

 ## SK is a kit of parts that interlock

 With their increasing ability to understand complex intents, LLM AIs are enabling a more "goal-oriented" approach to problem solving.
-Therefore, SK was created to start with an "ASK" in mind — that gets driven to a dynamically informed outcome with the orchestration capabilities of the kernel.
-The flow from a user's ask to getting what the user asked for with SK can be visualized as a flow of connected parts:
+Therefore, SK was created to start with an "ASK" in mind.
+An ASK is driven to a dynamically informed outcome with the orchestration capabilities of the kernel.
+Starting from a user's ask to GET-ting what they want can be represented as a flow of connected parts:

 ![Technical perspective of what's happening](media/flowdiagram.png)